sharontherese/latin-mass-wedding/content/post/luci-baines-johnson/index.md

 * Deserving of its own bullet point is this snippet: "Rep. Hale Boggs of Louisiana, who read the epistle of the Mass, gave a brief and inspiring explanation before the reading." [(Catholic News Service, 9 August 1966)](https://thecatholicnewsarchive.org/?a=d&d=cns19660809-01.1.14&srpos=6).
 This is tantalizing, and is reminiscent of experimentations with the Dialogue Mass and liturgical commentators.

-* The recessional hymn was from the Episcopal hymnal.
+* The recessional hymn was from the Episcopal hymnal: "At the Name of Jesus, every knee shall bow," by Ralph Vaughn Williams.

 * Luci participated in the traditional custom of leaving her bouquet at a statue of Mary - but with a twist.
 The altar with Mary also had a picture of St. Agatha, patron saint of nursing.
 (Luci had studied nursing at Georgetown University.)